karayabin/universe-snapshot/universe/Ling/Light_Kit_BootstrapWidgetLibrary/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/SlickTestimonialCarouselWidget.md

 Methods
 ==============

-- [SlickTestimonialCarouselWidget::__construct](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/SlickTestimonialCarouselWidget/__construct.md) &ndash; Builds the PicassoWidget instance.
 - [SlickTestimonialCarouselWidget::prepare](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/SlickTestimonialCarouselWidget/prepare.md) &ndash; Prepares the widget according to the given widget configuration.
+- PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
 - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
 - PicassoWidget::setCopilot &ndash; Sets the copilot.
 - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).